nanoutils/nanoutils/docs/docs/methods.md

 ## `apply`

-Passes an `array` as arguments to a function
+Passes `array` as arguments to a specified function

 ```js
 import { apply } from 'nanoutils'